a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

 `EXT:container <https://extensions.typo3.org/extension/container>`_, because it brings columns to content elements which are structured in database.

-You can also use the DCE feature `DCE Container <users-manual-dcecontainer>`_, which simulates a container for certain content elements in a row, based on the same DCE.
+You can also use the DCE feature :ref:`DCE Container <users-manual-dcecontainer>`, which simulates a container for certain content elements in a row, based on the same DCE.